 Before that, there were multiple references to the war in Ukraine throughout the movie evening, and actor Forest Whitaker – an honorary Palme d’Or – said during a speech, “Over the past two years, some of us have lost loved ones to the pandemic or been forced to flee to other homes safely due to invasions.” and wars, such as Ukraine.

 The festival – which was canceled in 2020, and curtailed last year due to Covid-19 – has kicked off this year largely without pandemic protocols, and has focused its attention on the war in Ukraine, and several films from Ukrainian filmmakers are scheduled, including the director’s.
-Sergey Loznitsa, The Natural History Of Destruction, and Mariupol’s 2, a documentary about the tragic incident in the Ukrainian city of Mariupol last month presented by Lithuanian director Mantas Kvidaravicius.
+Sergey Loznitsa, The Natural History Of Destruction, and Mariupol’s 2, a documentary regarding the tragic incident in the Ukrainian city of Mariupol last month presented by Lithuanian director Mantas Kvidaravicius.

-The festival opened with the horror and comedy “Final Cut” by director Michael Hazanavicius, and the film was originally titled “Z”, but the director changed the name of the film after the Ukrainian Institute sent a letter to him and the festival explaining that “Z” had become a symbol of war.
+The festival opened with the horror and comedy “Final Cut” by director Michael Hazanavicius, and the film was originally titled “Z”, but the director changed the name of the film following the Ukrainian Institute sent a letter to him and the festival explaining that “Z” had become a symbol of war.
 Russia has attacked Ukraine, and it is used in pro-Russian demonstrations.

 “My film is made for joy, and I do not want it in any way to be directly or indirectly related to this war,” the director said in a statement announcing the name change.